radams15/CircuitTesterDocs/Journal/journal.md

-This is able to load component images, is able to pass around a struct of the required fields for power calculations, and will be able to easily be called in a LinkedList, as there is the next and head nodes.
+This is able to load component images, is able to pass around a struct of the required fields for power calculations, and will be able to easily be called in a Linked-list, as there is the next and head nodes.

 There is a space for the image to be loaded from a file (or program resource)